-Most of us want to overpromise.
-It’s far easier to say that we can do something rather than actually doing that thing.
-Experience should tell us, however, that it’s safer to underpromise.
+Most of us want to over-promise.
+It’s far easier to say that we can do something rather than to actually do that thing.
+Experience should tell us, however, that it’s safer to under-promise.

 If you make a promise, commitment or statement, and then meet it, you haven’t done anything remarkable.
-If you make a promise, commitment, or statement, however, that is lower than what you know you can deliver, and then you deliver above that, then you can surprise your customer.
+If you make a promise, commitment, or statement, however, that is less than what you know you can deliver, and then you deliver beyond that, then you can surprise your customer.